imanshu03/javascript-questions/readme.md

 1. **Clone the Repository**

 2. **Explore the Questions**
-   Browse through the `questions` directory to find categorized questions.
+   Browse through the directory to find categorized questions.

 3. **Practice**
    Use the provided answers and explanations to enhance your understanding of each topic.